 - 1. An agreement between TRUSTe and the Participant over the privacy complaint resulting in Participant resolution that addresses the concern or request.
-TRUSTe provides a reasonable timeframe to complete the required changes based on the risk and level of non-compliance. - 2.
+TRUSTe provides a reasonable timeframe to complete the required changes based on the risk and level of non-compliance.
+TRUSTe verifies that the required changes have been properly completed within the timeframe. - 2.
 A disagreement triggering a notice of formal enforcement, resulting in the Participant's suspension or notice of intent to terminate for cause if the matter is not cured. - 3.
-A failure to implement the required cure resulting in the Participant's termination from TRUSTe's program and publication and/or referral to the appropriate authority if Participant continues to hold itself out as CBPR-certified after termination.
+A failure to implement the required cure resulting in the Participant's termination from TRUSTe's program and publication and/or referral to the appropriate authority if Participant continues to hold itself out as PRP-certified after termination.

-Further, TRUSTe confirmed that, where the Participant is found to have displayed the TRUSTe seal on an out of scope online property, Participant shall promptly remove the seal from that property or face automatic suspension until the seal is removed.
-This commitment further satisfies the JOP to TRUSTe's requirements for certification and Participant notification of certification to consumers.
+Further, TRUSTe confirmed that, where the Participant is found to have displayed the TRUSTe seal with respect to matters not within the scope of its certification, the Participant must promptly remove the seal from that property or face automatic suspension until the seal is removed.
+This commitment further satisfies the JOP to TRUSTe's requirements for certification and participant notification of certification to consumers.